Best Things to do in Porto, Portugal in 3 days

 Take a ride on the historic Tram 1

 Historic trams are not covered by the Andante card and require a separate ticket.
-One way ride costs €5, paid directly to the driver ( cash or credit card ).
+One way ride costs €6, but if you plan to take the Tram 1 back on the same day, the 2 trips ticket for €8 is a way better deal.
+You can get the tickets directly from the driver (cash or credit card).

 Visit Foz de Douro